apache/mesos/docs/fetcher.md

 external containerizer variant, which is responsible for its own approach to fetching).

-2. The external program "mesos-fetcher" that is invoked by the former.
+2. The external program `mesos-fetcher` that is invoked by the former.
 It performs all network and disk operations except file deletions and file size queries for cache-internal bookkeeping.
 It is run as an external OS process in order to shield the slave process from I/O-related hazards.
 It takes